vtex-apps/io-documentation/docs/en/Recipes/development/filling-the-application-form-for-development.md

 ### App naming

-The app name filled in our application form must be permanent.
+The app name filled in our Application form must be permanent.
 In other words, this means that you should be careful when choosing it once the name filled in also must be the one used in the app's `manifest.json` file.

 On the VTEX IO platform, apps' names are *[kebab case](https://en.wiktionary.org/wiki/kebab_case)*.
 Basically, they must be comprised of lowercase letters separated by hyphens.
 Special characters, such as `*` and `@`, and numbers in the beginning of the name are not recommended.